 One of the first scientific studies on the ashamed look given by dogs was conducted by Alexandra Horowitz, an associate professor of psychology at Barnard College in New York City.

-This requires users to upload pictures of when their dog does something bad, write a note to explain what they did and take a picture of them next to it.
 In a study published in Inside of a Dog: What Dogs See, Smell, and Know, she used 14 dogs, videotaping them in a series of trials and studying how they reacted when an owner left the room after telling them not to eat a treat.

 Some of the dogs ate the treats before their owners returned and some did not.